makrai/notes/mosbach2006-stabil-finetune.md

     * on the test set of the WikiText-2 LM benchmark (Merity+ 2016)
     * BERT was trained on English Wikipedia
-  * sequentially substitute the top-k layers of the network varying k from 0 (i.e. all layers are from the fine-tuned model) to 24 (i.e.  all layers are from the pre-trained model)
+  * sequentially substitute the top-k layers of the network varying k from 0 (ie all layers are from the fine-tuned model) to 24 (ie  all layers are from the pre-trained model)
-* results in Fig. 2 (a) and (b)
+* results in Fig 2 (a) and (b)
-  * catastrophic forgetting occurs for the failed models (Fig. 2a) —
+  * catastrophic forgetting occurs for the failed models (Fig 2a)
     * perplexity on WikiText-2 is indeed degraded for k = 0
     * affects only the top layers of the network
     * around 10 out of 24 layers